Thursday Night Football odds, prediction: Vikings vs. Chargers picks, best bets from expert on 19-6 run

-Thursday Night Football prediction, odds, spread, line: Chargers vs. Vikings picks from expert on 19-6 roll
+Thursday Night Football prediction, odds, spread, line: Chargers vs. Vikings picks from expert on a 19-6 roll

 SportsLine expert Emory Hunt has revealed his Minnesota Vikings vs. Los Angeles Chargers picks for 'Thursday Night Football'